walterfreeman/phys307/notes/samples.md

 ---

+## Checking to see if a number is odd or even

+To see if a number is divisible by something else, use the ```%``` operator to check the remainder when that number is divided by your divisor.

+**Note:** The modulus operator does strange things with negative numbers, and doesn't work with floats.
+This is one of my few annoyances with the C language.

+{% highlight C linenos %}
+// We want to see if the number n is even or odd

+if (n % 2 == 0) // examine the remainder when n is divided by 2
+{
+  printf("%d is even\n",n);
+}
+else
+{
+  printf("%d is odd.\n",n);
+}
+{% endhighlight %}

 ## Checking to see if a number is a perfect square – the dumb way

 There are far more efficient ways to do this, but this illustrates a couple of programming concepts.